 11 Must-Visit Bodegas in Rioja

-You can easily visit two wineries in a day, plus lunch.
-Three would be pushing it, but if you plan it right, it can be done.
+You can easily visit three wineries in a day, plus lunch.
+Four would be pushing it, but if you plan it right, it can be done.
 If you want to lay out the best path, put all of these bodegas into Google Maps so you can see where they are before you start planning them out.

 Always make sure you’re traveling responsibly between wineries.
 Choose a designated driver, or sip and spit — but also make sure you’re properly refueling between stops.
 There are a bunch of bodegas that serve wine lunches (see below for details), but one of our favorite things to do in the area is a pinchos crawl in Logrono, which can be done during lunch from 1-3pm.
 If you need some tasty ideas, here’s a list of the top foods to eat in Spain.